remarkablemark/remarkablemark.github.io/README.md

 $ open http://127.0.0.1:4000/
 ```

-Press `CTRL-C` to stop the server.
+To stop the server, press `CTRL-C`.

 ### Production Build